sibbo/nordisk-familjebok/README.md

-# Linking editions of Nordisk Familjebok with Wikidata
+# Matching and Linking Entries in Historical Swedish Encyclopedias

 ## Requirements

 See requirements.txt for a list of required python packages.
-PyTorch is required as well if you want to run the location classifier on your local machine instead of Colab or some other cloud service.
+PyTorch is required as well if you want to run the location classifier on your local machine instead of Colab or another cloud service.

 ## Usage